TaiAgno/MR-Mission5-G1/README.md

 SELF-DISCLAIMER

-A mammoth operation, ongoing with lots of coffee and determination.
+A mammoth effort with very a rewarding outcome.
+Mission accomplished with lots of coffee and determination.

 ## Getting Started